Generic Name: acetaminophen and hydrocodone (a SEET a MIN oh fen and hye droe KOE done)

 Overdose can also cause severe muscle weakness, pinpoint pupils, very slow breathing, extreme drowsiness, or coma.

-This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how Verdrocet will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Verdrocet side effects